SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ```bash
 SONAR_SCANNER_OPTS = "-Dhttp.proxyHost=yourProxyHost -Dhttp.proxyPort=yourProxyPort"
 ```
 Where _yourProxyHost_ and _yourProxyPort_ are the hostname and the port of your proxy server.
-There are additional proxy settings for https, authentication and exclusions that could be passed to the Java VM.
+There are additional proxy settings for HTTPS, authentication and exclusions that could be passed to the Java VM.
 For more information see the following article: https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html.

 Since version 5.0 of the scanner, HTTP_PROXY, HTTPS_PROXY, ALL_PROXY and NO_PROXY will be automatically recognized and use to make call against {instance}.
 The Scanner for .NET makes HTTP calls, independant from the settings above concerning the Java VM, to fetch the Quality Profile and other useful settings for the "end" step.